opencivicdata/scrapers-us-municipal/README.md

 - http://phila.legistar.com
 - and many other cities

-This software is under active development, and currently is known to work for Chicago and Philadelphia.
+This software is under active development.
+It is currently known to work for Chicago and Philadelphia.

 [![Build Status](https://travis-ci.org/fgregg/legistar-scrape.png?branch=master)](undefined)
 # Installation